0xN1nja/Playing-Cards-Classification-TensorFlow-CNN/README.md

 # Playing Cards Classifier
 A Model To Classify Playing Cards.
-Achieved 99.30% Accuracy And 69.91% Validation Accuracy
+Achieved 99.30% Accuracy And 69.91% Validation Accuracy.
+Time To Train : ~1.25 Hours
 # Author
 Abhimanyu Sharma, https://github.com/0xN1nja
 # Dataset I Used For This Model